anderskaplan/pomosite/README.md

 ### Referencing pages and translations
 To reference a page or resource from a template, pass its unique ID to the `url_for()` function like so:

-  `<a href="{{ url_for('PAGE1') }}">link to page 1</a>` Language tags will be applied automatically for URLs to templated pages.
+  `<a href="{{ url_for('PAGE1') }}">link to page 1</a>`

+Language tags will be applied automatically for URLs to templated pages.

-To reference a particular language version of a page, pass the language tag to the `url_for_language()` function like so:
+To reference a particular language version of the current page, pass the language tag to the `url_for_language()` function like so:

   `<a href="{{url_for_language('en')}}">English</a>`

 A common use case is a menu where the user gets to select language.

 ### Page-config headers
 All template files for the site should be placed in one directory.
 `create_site_config()` scans all the files in the template directory for page-config headers and adds the ones with valid headers to the site configuration. a page-config header is always the first line of the file and is on the format:

   `{# key1: value1, key2: value2, ... #}`

 for example:

   `{# id: "START", endpoint: "/" #}`

 there are two mandatory key/value pairs for a page: